ZeyaddNasser/Rpa/README.md

 * This bot prompts the user to enter a country name.
 * It navigate to Country Gdp and retrieves the amount .
 * Finally it tell you if the country is right place for business or not.

+#### 5. Extract YouTube PlayList Data:

+* This bot prompts the user to enter any playlist name.
+* It navigate to the playlist and retrieves the views and video title .
+* It type all the the data of the videos inside the playlist into notepad.
+* Finally save the Notepad in the same file location.

 ## Certificates:
 The Certificates folder includes the following achievements: